Roblox/creator-docs/content/en-us/players/avatar-inspect-menu.md

 In the cases where the default Inspect Menu may not be accurate to the current character's outfit, you can inspect a character's current outfit with the following steps:

 1. Disable the default profile-based Inspect Menu by setting `Class.GuiService:SetInspectMenuEnabled()` with a value of **false**.
-2. Get an current `Class.HumanoidDescription` from the target player character.
+2. Get a current `Class.HumanoidDescription` from the target player character.
 3. Call `Class.GuiService:InspectPlayerFromHumanoidDescription()` to load the Inspect menu based off of the `Class.HumanoidDescription`.

 Use the following code sample to inspect the currently equipped items of a specific player: